Festive Celtic Christmas Songs and Tunes to Enjoy

 Carol of the Bagpipers by Craig Duncan

-Craig Duncan is an accomplished instrumentalist with over 100 record albums to his credit.
-Known for producing recordings across various musical genres, he is a member of the North American Fiddler's Hall of Fame.
-Duncan is also recognized internationally for his numerous books and arrangements published by Mel Bay Publications.
-A notable track from his repertoire is “Carol of the Bagpipers” from the album "Irish Christmas".
-This instrumental piece features traditional bagpipe music together with the fiddle and Celtic harp, making it a fitting addition to holiday celebrations that appreciate Celtic musical traditions.
+Craig Duncan is a skilled player with more than 100 albums under his name.
+He makes music in many styles and belongs to the North American Fiddler's Hall of Fame.
+Duncan is also known around the world for his many books and arrangements sold by Mel Bay Publications.
+A big track from his work is "Carol of the Bagpipers" from the album "Irish Christmas."
+This music uses bagpipes along with the fiddle and harp so it fits well with parties that value Celtic styles.

 Christmas Eve Reel by Tommy Coen

-Tommy Coen, an Irish musician born in Urrachree, East Co.
-Galway, in 1910, is best remembered for his exceptional fiddle playing.
-Although he initially played the accordion, he later transitioned to the fiddle, which became his signature instrument.
-Coen moved to Salthill, just west of Galway City, with his family in the late 1920s.
-One of his notable compositions is the reel "Christmas Eve," a lively tune that showcases his contributions to the traditional Irish music repertoire.
+Tommy Coen was an Irish player born in Urrachree East Co Galway in 1910 and people recall his great fiddle playing.
+He played the accordion at first but later switched to the fiddle which became his main tool.
+Coen moved to Salthill just west of Galway City with his family in the late 1920s.
+One of his main works is the reel "Christmas Eve" which is a fast tune that shows what he added to Irish music history.

 Celtic Christmas (I Saw Three Ships and Good Christian Men Rejoice) by Ryan Thomas